 When an area is found to be wet, the EPA advised that people dry and monitor it for the next 48 hours to ensure it stays dry and mold doesn’t begin to grow.
 On hard surfaces like concrete water damage and mold can often be cleaned and eliminated.
 With dry wall, wood, carpeting and other materials sometimes the best solution may be to replace the area.

 Organize your power use Your washer and dryer use some of the most power in your home.
 The energy usage of these machines should be one of the most important factors when buying a new unit.
 Energy Star certified options can help you and your family go green as well as make a noticeable impact on your energy bill.

 Give everything a place The quickest way to let things get messy and out of hand, is to not have defined spaces for everything in your laundry room.
 Of course your cleaning supplies and machines have a place, but you need to have a space for dirty laundry, folded towels and anything else you may want to store in the convenient space.

-These tips can help you turn your laundry room into an organized, efficient and clean workspace to help your do your laundry comfortably.
+Choosing the best washer and dryer set can be a chore.
+However, if you want to get longevity our of your investment these quick tips can help you turn your laundry room into an organized, efficient and clean workspace to help your do your laundry comfortably.